ymath-io/ymath.io/content/courses/exponents/exponents-basic/introduction/index.md

 ### Warnings
 - Usually, $x^y$ is not equal to $y^x$.
 For example, $2^3=8$ and $3^2=9$.
 This is different from addition and multiplication, where you can switch the numbers around.
-- Be careful with the rder of operations.
+- Be careful with the Order of Operations.
 Exponents come before all operations except parentheses!
 $$x\cdot y^z=x\cdot(y^z)​\neq (x\cdot y)^z$$
 $$-y^z=-1\cdot(y^z)​\neq (-y)^z$$
+The second example shows a very common error.
+A negative sign is the same as multiplying by $-1$, so make sure you evaluate the exponent before multiply by $-1$.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3OTEwMjcxMTYsLTEyNDI5MTkxMDksNT
-IzNDY1Nzk0LDE2ODc2MjYwODNdfQ==
+eyJoaXN0b3J5IjpbMTU0MzY3NDYzMCwtMTI0MjkxOTEwOSw1Mj
+M0NjU3OTQsMTY4NzYyNjA4M119
 -->